- ICP Levels I/II Workshops Pair (Teaching of Dressage; Teaching of Jumping, which includes both of eventing’s jumping phases)

 Having successfully completed an ICP Assessment, all ICP-certified instructors, ICP-certified YEH instructors, and ICP-certified professional horse trainers must fulfill ICP’s Continuing Education requirements (See “ICP Continuing Education,” below) to remain current with their certification and to enhance their teaching and coaching skills and their professional riding/training skills, respectively, as well as their knowledge of horse care principles and practices of safety and professionalism.

 In order to receive your ICP certificate after passing an ICP Assessment, you must send to the USEA office proof of your current CPR/first-aid training and a state child abuse clearance or criminal background check.
 As required by the USEA, you must be a current USEA member when you are assessed and afterwards during all the years for which you wish to remain current with ICP, i.e. ICP-certified.
 The USEA requires also that you possess a current professional liability insurance policy.
 Ideally, a candidate will have provided all of the above to Nancy Knight at the USEA office in advance of attending an ICP Assessment.

 There would be no ICP without the dedication, hard work, and time provided by ICP Assessment hosts.
 Please thank them!

 ICP CONTINUING EDUCATION

-To remain current with his/her ICP certification, each instructor must also remain a USEA member, carry current professional liability insurance, and possess a current cpr/first aid card.
-Proof of adherence to these requirements must be presented to the USEA office by the end of each of an instructor’s 4-year Continuing Education cycles.
+To remain current with his/her ICP certification, each instructor, each YEH instructor, and each YEH professional horse trainer must also remain a USEA member, carry current professional liability insurance, and possess a current CPR/first-aid card.
+Proof of adherence to these requirements must be presented to the USEA office by the end of each of an instructor’s four-year Continuing Education cycles.